 - Link all the tasks together

-The "ALAP" tasks will be be based on the MFO Constraint Date and will adjust accordingly as in the image below.
+The "ALAP" tasks will be based on the MFO Constraint Date and will adjust accordingly as in the image below.

 Give It a Go!

 We invite you to play with the Constraints options.
-Remember that you also have three ways to Link tasks together using the Link menu.
+Remember you also have three ways to Link tasks together using the Link menu.